cie/funcss.org/index.md

 ### What is it?

 **FunCSS** will be a stylesheet language that is a superset of CSS.
 But it is also a *real* programming language, with a rule-based + functional reactive paradigm.
-CSS elements (functions, selectors, properties, units, etc.) are first-class citizens, you can define your own versions of them, either using existing ones or with JavaScript.
+CSS elements (functions, selectors, properties, units, etc.) are first-class citizens, you can define your own versions of them, either by reusing existing ones or with JavaScript.
 FunCSS code is compiled to a mixture of plain CSS and JavaScript, and runs in the browser.

 *FunCSS aims to be for CSS what AngularJS is for HTML and jQuery is for JavaScript: giving superpowers while keeping the original syntax and semantics.*